What Is WOVR in QLD? Written-Off Selling Rules & How to Do a WOVI Check

 What Is The WOVR?

 WOVR stands for the Written-Off Vehicle Register.
 It’s a national database that records vehicles that have been written off due to damage.
-In Queensland, this impacts whether a car can be re-registered, insured, or legally sold.

 What’s the Difference Between WOVR and WOVI?

-WOVR (Written-Off Vehicle Register) is the register where written-off vehicles are recorded.
+- WOVR (Written-Off Vehicle Register) is the register where written-off vehicles are recorded.

-WOVI (Written-Off Vehicle Inspection) is a physical inspection required in Queensland before a repairable write-off can be re-registered.
+- WOVI (Written-Off Vehicle Inspection) is a physical inspection required in Queensland before a repairable write-off can be re-registered.

-Can You Sell a Car That’s on the WOVR?
+Can You Sell a Car That’s on The WOVR?

-Yes, you can sell a WOVR-listed car in QLD—but there are rules.
 Repairable write-offs can be sold (with full disclosure), while statutory write-offs can only be sold for parts or scrap.